Numerical approximation of SDEs with fractional noise and distributional drift: Framework and results

 \subsection{Main results}

-Let $(b^n)_{n \in \mathbb{N}}$ be a sequence of smooth functions that converges to $b$ in $\mathcal{B}_p^{\gamma-}$.
+Let $(b^k)_{k \in \mathbb{N}}$ be a sequence of smooth functions that approximates $b$.
 Consider the tamed Euler scheme \eqref{defEulerSDE} associated to \eqref{eqSDE} with a time-step $h \in (0,1)$.
 The main result of this paper is the following theorem.
 It describes the regularity and convergence of the tamed Euler scheme.

-\begin{theorem} Let $H < 1/2$, $\gamma \in \mathbb{R}$, $p \in [1,\infty]$ satisfying
+\begin{theorem} Let $H < 1/2$, $\gamma \in \mathbb{R}$ satisfying